Are We Really Making Much Progress in Text Classification? A Comparative Review: Limitations

+A limitation of our quantitative comparison is the selection of datasets on which we base this comparative survey.
+Although the selection of specific datasets could potentially bias the comparison, we chose the most common datasets for maximum coverage of the methods.
+To fill gaps in the literature, we run additional experiments with numerous methods on the selected datasets.
+Running these experiments is particularly important for multi-label classification, where the datasets are less standardized than in single-label classification.
+The current dataset collection was made to ensure a broad coverage of approaches for single-label text classification, multi-label text classification, and hierarchical text classification.

-Regarding datasets, the choice of datasets is more scattered in the multi-label text classification literature than in the single-label case, which harms comparability.
-However, we have included the most prominent multi-label datasets, such as NYT or RCV1-V2, and also include datasets that go beyond the news domain, such as EconBiz, DBPedia, and even non-topical classification tasks such as GoEmotions.
+The choice of datasets in the multi-label text classification literature is more scattered than in the single-label case, which harms comparability.
+However, we have included the most prominent multi-label datasets, such as NYT or RCV1-V2, and also include datasets that go beyond the news domain, such as EconBiz, DBPedia, and even non-topical classification tasks, such as GoEmotions.
 For maximum comparability, we have reported three variants of the F measure in our own experiments.

-A possible bias is the comparability of the results.
-However, we carefully checked all relevant parameters such as the train/test split, the number of classes in the datasets, if datasets have been pre-processed in such a way that, e.\,g., makes a task easier like reducing the number of classes, the training procedure, and the reported evaluation metrics.
-An ablation study by \citet{DBLP:conf/acl/WangWH0W22} on their HGCLR method confirms our findings that using synthetically generated graphs is limited in improving text classification tasks.
-The authors have shown that removing the graph encoder does reduce the performance by about 1 point only (Micro/Macro-F1)~\citep{DBLP:conf/acl/WangWH0W22}.
-We observe that using other methods, especially including Transformer models in graph-based methods improves the results much more.